Overview Of Labuan Foundation & Trust

 Charter is the main constituent document of a foundation.
 A foundation may also have articles with detailed rules governing its administration matters

-The appointed trustee is the person responsible to hold the trust assets and administer the trust
+The appointed trustee is the person responsible to hold and legally own the trust assets and administer the trust arrangement

-Settlor may have certain reserved powers after establishing the trust and vesting the legal title in the trust assets to the trustee
+Settlor may have certain reserved powers after constituting the trust and vesting the legal title of the trust assets to the trustee

 The founder does not retain or acquire any ownership rights in relation to the foundation’s property.
-Beneficiaries or the persons in whose benefit the foundation was created may include the
+Beneficiaries or the persons named as beneficiary (may include the founder) can receive distribution from the foundation

 KEY PARTIES – LABUAN FOUNDATION